What Is Permanent Jewelry? Here’s Everything To Know

 Can You Take Off Permanent Jewelry?

-The point of permanent jewelry is to have it forever but if you want to take it off for any reason, you can with a pair of scissors.
+The point of permanent jewelry is to have it forever, but if you want to take it off for any reason, you can with a pair of scissors.

 Just keep in mind to cut it where the “jump ring” was welded — this is usually a larger circle than the rest of the chain links.
-You can weld it again at the store for an additional cost (typically a small service fee) after booking a new appointment.

 Is Permanent Jewelry Safe?

-But everyone’s skin is different and some may be more sensitive than others.
-Also, from wearing them for a while, I’ve learned to be extra careful when cooking to avoid the chains from getting hot from the stove heat.
+One thing I have to note after wearing them for a while is, I’ve learned to be extra careful when cooking to avoid getting the chains hot from the stove.

 Safety Advice, According To A Dermatologist

-The permanent bracelets I’ve been wearing (the Catbird and Astrid & Miyu ones above) are made of 14-karat solid gold.
 Personally, I feel that the material is durable, doesn’t show any signs of tarnish through wear, and I haven’t experienced any skin reactions.

 When You Can (And Cannot) Wear Permanent Jewelry